isle-0/BVE_System/README.md

 ### Depth Estimation

-*   Uses the MiDaS model for depth estimation.
+*   Uses the DPT (Dense Prediction Transformer) model for depth estimation.
 *   Supports selection from various pre-trained models.
 *   Provides post-processing and optimization for depth maps.